-Survey Section Questions Premises Details: Contractor Code (ODS code) Name of contractor Trading name Address of contractor pharmacy Premises and contact details Is this pharmacy entitled to Pharmacy Access Scheme payments?
-Is this pharmacy a 100-hour pharmacy?
-Does this pharmacy hold a Local Pharmaceutical Services (LPS) contract?
-Is this pharmacy a Distance Selling Pharmacy?
+Survey Section Questions Premises and contact details Premises Details: Is this pharmacy a Distance Selling Pharmacy?
 Contact Details: Pharmacy premises shared NHSmail account Pharmacy telephone Pharmacy fax Pharmacy website address May the LPC update its premises and contact details for you using the above information?
-Core hours of opening.
-Monday-Sunday Open from Open to Lunchtime from Lunchtime to Opening hours and related matters Minimum hours per week: 40 hrs 100 hrs Total hours of opening, including supplementary hours.
-Monday-Sunday Open from Open to Lunchtime from Lunchtime to
+Opening hours and related matters Core hours of opening.
+Monday-Sunday Open from Depen to Lunchtime from Lunchtime to Minimum hours per week: 40 hrs 100 hrs Total hours of opening, including supplementary hours.
+Monday-Sunday Open from Open to Lunchtime from Lunchtime from Lunchtime to